A Personal Selection…

 My generation encountered Tina Turner as a fully formed and authoritative performer, bursting onto the pop scene “from out of nowhere” in the early 1980s.
 I had only a dim awareness of the 25 years of prior career, the years of physical abuse that she had endured, and hard yakka that had honed her performance skills.

-For me, as for many, Tina’s inspiration lies in her longevity, her perpetual energy and her ability to continually adapt – sufficiently to extend her musical career from a first performance in 1957 at the age of 18 to a final farewell tour in 2009 at the age of 70.
+For me, as for many, Tina’s inspiration lay in her longevity, her perpetual energy and her ability to continually adapt – sufficiently to extend her musical career from a first performance in 1957 at the age of 18 to a final farewell tour in 2009 at the age of 70.
 That is why I have logged Tina’s age against each performance in this list.
 It is a big part of her inspirational appeal.